WSU Conference Brings Women in Agriculture Together to Network and Learn

 Visit womeninag.wsu.edu for details about the conference and registration.

 This interactive and engaging conference will motivate women in agriculture to develop a self-care plan and realize the connection between a healthy person and a healthy farm.
 The format of this conference enables us to offer our headline speakers at all locations, while still tailoring the conference content for each region, Viebrock added.

 “Last year, nearly 500 women attended,” said Viebrock.
 “Many attendees reported it is the best conference for women producers because it presents practical information they can use right away.”

-The lineup for the day includes Brenda Mack, a third generation farmer in Minnesota who is also a behavior and wellness professor with Bemidji State University and Shauna Reitmeier, also a third generation farmer who specializes in behavioral health with the Northwest Mental Health Center in in Minnesota.
+The lineup for the day includes Brenda Mack, a third generation farmer in Minnesota who is also a behavior and wellness professor with Bemidji State University and Shauna Reitmeier, also a third generation farmer who specializes in behavioral health with Northwest Mental Health Center in Minnesota.
 Together they will help women farmers strengthen their personal health care to reduce the effects of stress , worry and exhaustion.

 Sue Schneider, Colorado State University Extension, will teach women how to make mindful farming and personal decisions without reacting to negative thoughts, emotions and judgements.

 Each location will have a local panel of women farmers who will explain how they have developed their own self-care plan to deal with day-to-day events and make mindful decisions that helped them be successful in farming.